spxp/spxp-crypto/spxp-crypto-tools/ComprehendSpecExamples.md

 $ SpxpCryptoTool verify ./spec-examples/alice-post4-signed.json ./spec-examples/alice-keypair.json post
 ```
 Please note that we verify post 3 also against Alice's signature instead of Bob's.
-The additinal parameter `post` tells the verification tool to also accept
+The additional parameter `post` tells the verification tool to also accept
 certificates that grant the “post” permission and are ultimately signed by Alice.

 ## Signed and Encrypted private data in Chapter 10.5